Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Empirical study: ODC on real data

-These results confirm that naive multivariate linear regression suffers severely from output dimension collapse due to small data scales.
+These results confirm that naive multivariate linear regression suffers severely from ODC due to small data scales.
 Even the best possible subspace prediction $\hat{\bm{y}}_{\mathrm{te}}^{\mathrm{opt}}$ deviates substantially from the true latent $\bm{y}_{\mathrm{te}}$, creating an irreducible error that impedes zero-shot reconstruction.
 In turn, actual predictions $\hat{\bm{y}}_{\mathrm{te}}$ inherit this limitation and produce blurred reconstructions.
-These results underscore that naive regression is incompatible with the fundamental structure of reconstruction data: the vast image space and the limited training data.
+These results underscore that naive regression is poorly suited to the fundamental structure of reconstruction datasets: the vast image space and the limited training data.